WebAssembly/website/news/2025-03-27-spectec/index.md

 this ought to be applicable not just to present features, but also to features that Wasm grows in the future.

 As a final remark, note that SpecTec is *not* AI.
 Instead, it is a meticulously designed translation process.
-That is very important: when accuracy and rigor is the goal, then AI with its blackbox behaviour and tendency to hallucinate is not an adequate tool.
+That is very important: when accuracy and rigor is the goal, then AI with its blackbox behavior and tendency to hallucinate is not an adequate tool.

-### What’s Next?
+### What’s next?

 Now that the CG has voted to adopt SpecTec, we are working on tweaking a few remaining rendering issues,